How to Decorate a Fall Table with Leaves

 Next came:

-- the bread and butter plates ~ these are the melamine ones I found at the Mast Mercantile in Boone, NC.
+• the bread and butter plates – these are the melamine ones I found at the Mast Mercantile in Boone, NC.
 The brand is called 100 and 80 degrees.
-They had the cutest plates of different sizes with a variety of motifs
+They have the cutest plates of different sizes with a variety of motifs

 That’s how simple it was to create this fall table with leaves.
 The only thing I need to add are salt and pepper shakers.

 I still wasn’t quite through with my leaf design for my fall table.
-Sweet Shark and I took Nola for a walk Monday morning.
-We had quite the rain storm on Sunday.
-There are downed leaves and branches all over the neighborhood.
+After we had quite the rain storm on Sunday, Sweet Shark and I took Nola for a walk Monday morning.
+There were downed leaves and branches all over the neighborhood.

 I gathered as many as I could.